U.S. prosecutors trumped by Uruguay in FIFA corruption case

 SIMILAR ALLEGATIONS

-Figueredo used to run Uruguayan football and was vice president of the South American football federation CONMEBOL from 1993 to 2013.
+Figueredo used to run Uruguayan soccer and was vice president of the South American soccer federation CONMEBOL from 1993 to 2013.
 He then briefly headed CONMEBOL for a year before stepping down to take up the role as FIFA vice president.

-Both the U.S. indictment and the case in Uruguay allege Figueredo took bribes from sports marketing executives in exchange for awarding the lucrative rights to regional football tournaments.
+Both the U.S. indictment and the case in Uruguay allege Figueredo took bribes from sports marketing executives in exchange for awarding the lucrative rights to regional soccer tournaments.

-The 2013 criminal case in Uruguay started when seven football clubs and the national players union brought a complaint to the authorities accusing Figueredo and other CONMEBOL officials of corruption.
+The 2013 criminal case in Uruguay started when seven soccer clubs and the national players union brought a complaint to the authorities accusing Figueredo and other CONMEBOL officials of corruption.

 The teams decided not to pursue their complaint after being pressured by CONMEBOL's leadership, according to Uruguayan court documents, leaving the players union to pursue the case.